bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_posts/2025-02-24-Microplastics Found in Human Brains.md

 ---
 layout: post
-title: Microplastics Found in Human Brains: My Take on the Groundbreaking Study
+title: Microplastics Found in Human Brains - My Take on the Groundbreaking Study
 date: 2025-02-24 21:47:20
 description: A close look at the methods and findings of the recent Nature Medicine paper that detected plastic particles in human brain tissues – separating facts from media hype.
-tags: Microplastics, Pollutants, Environmental
+tags: Microplastics, Health
 categories: current-research
 giscus_comments: true
 related_publications: true